Effective Jan. 2015: Linden Line Designs is closed through March 2015. We are not accepting orders at this time; thank you for understanding.

 Click on the thumbnails to view larger samples.

 You may be wondering: What in the world is a snood anyway?

-Snoods can keep ears from being harmed during shaking or light scratching, but will not protect ears during vigorous scratching.
+Snoods can keep ears from being harmed during shaking, but will not protect ears during vigorous scratching.
 Snoods gently hold back the ears and allow ears time to heal without irritating the dog.

 With the assistance of a Cavalier owner, my snoods were designed specifically to fit Cavaliers.
 Spaniel owners tell me that my size X-Large snood fits the springer spaniel, as well as the Irish water spaniel, very well.

 I sew these snoods with flat fell seams for extra strength and durability.
 The elastic is enclosed in a casing so that the fabric is what touches your family pet's fur and not the elastic, which tends to pull.
 I also stitch the elastic in place to prevent rolling.
 My snoods are made from 100% cotton or cotton blends and available in many sizes.

 - Small Dog Snoodfits a 9"-11" neck size and is 7" tall $1400